 HOPE Behavioral Health, Neuropsychology and Education Service

-The HOPE Behavioral Health, Neuropsychology and Education Service at CHLA provides psychosocial support and education to patients diagnosed and treated in our Children's Center for Cancer and Blood Diseases.
+The HOPE Behavioral Health, Neuropsychology and Education Service at CHLA provides psychosocial support and education to patients diagnosed and treated in our Cancer and Blood Disease Institute.

 Our services are timely, effective, and carefully integrated with medical care.
 Our clinicians work along with physicians, nurses, and other members of the healthcare team to ensure that our patients receive not only the best medical care, but also the best psychosocial support so that they continue to develop and thrive in all aspects of life as they receive medical treatment.

 Sometimes even the strongest children and families need extra support while their child is undergoing medical treatment.

 - Web Resources